What do we mean by "Regular" for Orientable Regular Maps?

 6 An orientably-regular map is a map M on an orientable surface with the property that the group Auto(M) of all its orientation-preserving automorphisms has a single orbit on incident vertex-edge pairs ... d-t is R

 Definitions 1, 4 and 5 accept the cube as regular and reject the other six specimens.
-Definitions 2, 3 and 6 accept the cube and the chiral "five squares", and reject the other five specimens.
+Definitions 2, 3 and 6 also accept the chiral "five squares", and reject the other five specimens.

 For a demonstration of how far one can go wrong in defining "regular", see this paperweight puzzle and its solution.